siteorigin/siteorigin-unwind/readme.txt

 SiteOrigin Unwind includes support for Infinite Scroll in Jetpack.

+== License ==

+SiteOrigin Unwind WordPress Theme, Copyright 2016 SiteOrigin.
+SiteOrigin Unwind is distributed under the terms of the GNU GPL.

+This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

+This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.

+You should have received a copy of the GNU General Public License along with this program.
+If not, see http://www.gnu.org/copyleft/gpl.html.

+== Images ==

+Add image credits.

 == Credits ==

 * Based on Underscores http://underscores.me/, (C) 2012-2015 Automattic, Inc., [GPLv2 or later](https://www.gnu.org/licenses/gpl-2.0.html)